foxws/foxws/resources/markdown/posts/wireuse/state-objects.md

 State objects are based on the idea of states that you find, for example, in a VueJS Store.

 This can be used to make your Livewire component more lightweight, and to separate code.
-It is also helpful to shared state and use it in sub-components (tabs, wizards, filtering, etc.).
+It is also helpful to shared state and passing to sub-components (tabs, wizards, filtering, modals, etc.).

 ## Usage